Poojitha2509/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation-on-Forage---April-2025/README.md

 - Task 3: Data Visualization & Storytelling: Designed a structured PowerPoint presentation to visualize top 5 content categories with the largest popularity and explored additional insights
 - Task 4: Applied data analytics and visualization skills to advise the social media client on content creation strategy

+  ## Tools and Technologies
+- Microsoft Excel for data cleaning, modeling, and visualization
+- PowerPoint for presenting findings